Attendance

 Schools can fine parents for the unauthorised absence of their child from school, where the child is of compulsory school age.

-If issued with a penalty notice, parents must pay £60 within 21 days or £120 within 28 days.
+If issued with a penalty notice, each parent must pay £60 within 21 days or £120 within 28 days.
 The payment must be made directly to the local authority.

 The decision on whether or not to issue a penalty notice ultimately rests with the headteacher, following the local authority’s code of conduct for issuing penalty notices.
 This may take into account: